eth-act/zkevm-benchmark-workload/precompile-patches/README.md

 - `pico.toml`: Defines patches applied when building for the Pico platform.
 - `zisk.toml`: Defines patches applied when building for the Zisk platform.
 - `openvm.toml`: Defines patches applied when building for the OpenVM platform.
+- `airbender.toml`: Defines patches applied when building for the Airbender platform.
+- `zkm.toml`: Defines patches applied when building for the zkMIPS platform.

 These TOML files specify which crates need patching and point to the repositories containing the modified source.